TBeijen/tbnl-hugo/content/post/2022-12-23-the-mysterious-case-of-the-missing-ecr-image.md

 }
 ```

 We tag images based on git commit (example: `git-ad89876a`) and additionally tag production images with a 'tag' tag (example: `tag-1-256-0,`).
-So the above in human understandable language boils down to: "Purge everything older than 14 days, but no matter what, keep at least the 5 most recent production images".
+So the above in human understandable language boils down to: "Purge everything older than 14 days, but no matter what, keep at least the 5 most recent production images"[^footnote_ecr_cost].

 This has worked quite nicely for the past 4 years or so, only downside being inactive non-prod deployments sometimes needing a re-build because those images get purged.
 Except for the mysterious case described above.

-### Cloudtrail
+## Cloudtrail

 Checking cloudtrail we could indeed observe our rollback target `tag-1-253-0` being removed at an earlier date than a tag that's older (`tag-1-251-0`)